dalong0514/readnotes/20190201读书笔记/2019562The-Innovation-AlgorithmR00.md

 This, in our opinion, all adds up to a book which is a scientific marvel of the 20th Century.

 Translation of the text from Altshuller's native Russian was a somewhat difficult task.
 Altshuller's writing style is more like that of a novelist than a scientist.
 His text is packed with idioms whose meanings are mainly understood only in Russian.
 In fact, some Russian TRIZ experts expressed the view that it is impossible to translate Altshuller into other languages.
 We took the challenge while attempting to preserve the original flavor of Altshuller's writing.
-However, this was a lengthy and exacting process that took over a year to complete.For those interested in such things, we divided the process into the following steps:
+However, this was a lengthy and exacting process that took over a year to complete.
+For those interested in such things, we divided the process into the following steps:

 1 Lev made a rough translation.